nelkinda/gameoflife-kotlin/README.md

   The Parser implementation is imperative, but its interface and observable behavior are functional.

 ## Quality
+Note: This has been copied from [gameoflife-java](https://github.com/nelkinda/gameoflife-java) and not changed to Kotlin yet.
+Jacoco and Pitest do not work yet.

 ### Testing, Mutation Test Coverage
 - The acceptance tests are written using BDD in Gherkin and executed via Cucumber.